 5 drops ginger essential oil

-2 drops cinnamon bark essential oil
+2 drops cinnamon leaf essential oil

 2 drops nutmeg essential oil